OpenLake/FOSS-Overflow/content/blog/Navya_Agarwal_FOSS_experience.md

 ## 💻 My Work

 Throughout the past month, I juggled two projects "not-a-mess" and "insti-pay".
-The tech stack that I worked on for both was totally different (and ones that I had never worked on prior), but with the help of some super amazing mentors and fellow mentees, I did all the work I talk about below ~
+The tech stack that I worked on for both was totally different (and ones that I had never worked on prior), but with the help of some super amazing mentors and fellow mentees, I did all the work!

 ### 🍛	not-a-mess